Eld Exemptions Allowed By Mandate

 Now, the important thing that you would have to keep in mind here is the definition of Commercial Motor Vehicle given by the FMCSA (Federal Motor Carrier Safety Administration).

-Under its regulations, is regarded as, any self-towed vehicle used on a highway in interstate as commercial to transport passengers or property.
+Under its regulations, it is regarded as any self-towed vehicle used on an interstate highway as commercial to transport passengers or property.

 Now, there are a few different specifications that you would want to abide by.